EthicalSource/hippocratic-license/content/_index.md

 The Hippocratic License is a living document, and has been [open sourced](https://github.com/ContributorCovenant/hippocratic-license "Hippocratic License source code").
 Contributions in the form of issues and pull requests are welcomed and encouraged.

+## Special Thanks
+We are grateful for the contributions of Matt Boehm, Greg McMullen, and our contributors and participants on GitHub.